VladimirMikulic/parcel-plugin-gas-imports/README.md

 - 🚫 CSS not prefixed (The UI breaks on some browsers)
 - 🚫 JS not transpiled (Usage of modern JS not possible)
+- 🚫 Code can't be split in modules
 - 💣 Large file sizes (Code not minified)

 ## :package: Installation